► Latest on Bugatti’s CUV crossover

 ► But taller cross-coupe is on cards

-Bugatti is mulling over plans for a crossover-influenced sports car as its second model range - but it won't be a traditional SUV, according to new boss Stephan Winkelmann.
+All the signs are pointing to a higher-riding, crossover-influenced sports car as its second model range – but it won’t be a traditional SUV, Winkelmann vows.

-CAR magazine has already reported on plans for a new Royale electric limousine based on the group's EV hardware from the Porsche Taycan, but Molsheim is actively considering a taller, more family-friendly Bugatti too.
+CAR magazine has already reported on a separate plan for a new Royale electric limousine based on the group’s EV hardware from the Porsche Taycan, but Molsheim is now favouring a taller, more family-friendly Bugatti.

-Revealed: the proposal for a new Bugatti Royale (below)
+Revealed: earlier proposals for a new Bugatti Royale (below)

 Winkelmann kicked off the Urus SUV project while at Lamborghini, but he’s on record stating ‘there will be no SUV from Bugatti’.
 Fair enough – but that doesn’t rule out a sporty crossover with a higher seating position than a saloon, with a body lower and less boxy than a traditional SUV.